 It is easy for Kaba E-760/770/79/E7900 Series door lock.

 You need to remove the battery holder for ten seconds and reinsert it.
 Now the Kaba door lock has been rested.

 We hope this guide has helped you troubleshoot your Kaba door lock issues.
-With these simple steps, you can easily ensure your locks are working properly and keep intruders out of sight!
+With these simple steps, you can easily ensure your locks work properly and keep intruders out of sight!
 If not, feel free to contact us for further assistance.